 The provisions of this statement are effective for fiscal years beginning after June 15, 2016 with earlier adoption encouraged.
 This standard is intended to improve the usefulness of information provided about postemployment benefits other than pensions included in the general purpose external financial reports of state and local governmental plans for making decisions and assessing accountability.
-The City is still determining the impact, if any, this statement will have on the financial statements.
+At present the City has no activities that fall under this standard.